atonughosh/Node.js/Projects/2. Weather-App/README.md

 >```
 > or
 >```sh
-> node app.js -a "Abu Dhabi"
+> node app.js --address "Abu Dhabi"
 >```
 > or
 >```sh